bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

 ## dotnet user-secrets

-`dotnet user-secrets` is a command line tool for managing the set of secrets in a user secret store, and managing the user secrets store used by a Visual Studio project.
+`dotnet user-secrets` is a command line tool for managing the set of secrets in a user secrets store, and managing the user secrets store used by a Visual Studio project.

 The `dotnet user-secrets` tool (a.k.a.
 [Secret Manager tool](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets#secret-manager)) is a .NET CLI tool that is part of ASP.NET Core.